How to Get a SOC Analyst Job

 Who else should you include in the reply email?

 “You are monitoring the SIEM dashboard for new security events.
 A network IDS alert is triggered, and you begin investigating.
-You see a large amount of network traffic over UDP port 161 originating from dozens of internal IP addresses, all with the same, internal destination IP address.
-Some quick Googling shows that UDP port 161 is used for by the Simple Network Management Protocol and the byte count of the traffic is miniscule.”
+You see a large amount of network traffic over UDP port 161 originating from dozens of internal IP addresses, all with the same internal destination IP address.
+Some quick Googling shows that the Simple Network Management Protocol uses UDP port 161, and the byte count of the traffic is minuscule.”

 Do you think this is data exfiltration?